joexi/BackgroundRunner/README.md

 #API

-three method is all we need
+three methods is all we need

 ```Objective-C